Dreissena: Description

 Dreissena have prominent dark and light banding on the shell but can have many different variations.
 The outer covering is a well polished light tan color with dark bands that can either be smooth or zigzagging in shape.
 The shell shape is either trigonal or triangular with sharply pointed umbos.
 Under the umbos is the hinge plate that is broad and well developed.
 A ridge runs from umbos to the posterior point forming a shoulder.
 The byssal threads are secreted by the byssal gland posterior to the food.

 Location

 Native to the Black, Caspian and Azov Seas.
 Originally found in Ukraine and Southeast Russia but have spread worldwide via ballast water and on the hull of boats, and are now in North America in the Great Lakes.
 They prefer large estuaries and inland waters, rivers and lakes, and require firm surfaces for attachments.
-Freshwater lakes with Dreissana are mesotrophic - high pH, moderate alkalinity, and have moderate amounts of dissolved minerals.
+Freshwater lakes with Dreissena are mesotrophic - high pH, moderate alkalinity, and have moderate amounts of dissolved minerals.
 They are almost always benthic but can have pelagic larvae that get carried in the currents.